 Right now we’re working on building a mental health professional directory with a community forum.
 People will be able to ask questions about narcissistic abuse, and the pros will be able the only ones who can answer.

 We hope to start a podcast just for those professionals to answer weekly questions or to discuss specific topics.
-And hopefully our ‘Letters To My Narcissist’ specific episodes can spawn it’s own stand alone podcast as well.
+And hopefully, our ‘Letters To My Narcissist’ specific episodes can spawn their own stand-alone podcast as well.

 Q. Do you have any words of encouragement for fellow survivors?

 Ultimately, everyone has to do the work by themselves, but that doesn’t mean you’re alone.
-There’s tons of different communities on Facebook, Reddit, Youtube, and others.
+There are tons of different communities on Facebook, Reddit, Youtube, and others.

 They were built for you, by people who understand what you’re going through.
 Lean on them.
 They’ll help you through.
 And sometimes you’ll move five steps forward then take four steps back.
 And that’s ok.
 It’s a process.
 It’s a learning experience.
 There’s no shame in that.
 I’ve done it countless times.

 Q. Finally, where can readers find your podcast?

 Narcissist Apocalypse can be found on all podcast apps or you can visit our website at narcissistapocalypse.com but it’s easiest to sign up to a podcast app like Apple, Google, Castbox, Stitcher, Spotify, etc.

 Q. Anything else you’d like us to know?